EP 083 | Tax Strategies for Interior Designers with Craig Cody (Part 2)

 Listen Now

-• choosing the right retirement plan can leave you with more money later
+• How choosing the right retirement plan can increase long-term financial security

-• regular communication (once a month) with your tax professional can prevent overpaying in taxes
+• How regular communication with a tax professional can help prevent overpaying taxes

 Take Aways